The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Discussion

-We have shown that in the simulation analyzed, the ionization rate \textit{reduces} in the turbulent system compared to the mean-field approach.
-This is a somewhat surprising result, as previous analyses of the impact of turbulence \cite{guzman2015, thrysoe2016, leddy2017, fan2019, umansky2024} find that the effect of turbulent fluctuations is an effective \textit{increase} as opposed to a decrease of ionization rates.
-However, \cite{leddy2017, thrysoe2016} also explicitly point out that analysis is performed on turbulent plasma blobs, that is, plasma fluctuations where density and temperature are positively correlated.
-Due to the nonlinearity of the evaluation, any correlations of plasma quantities ($n$, $T_\mathrm{e}$, $n_n$) will inevitably affect the resulting source rates.
-So far, we have not touched on their role in our simulations, and the evaluation performed so far has not yet controlled for their influence.
+Table \ref{tab:ratios_xpr} further shows that the fluctuation-including ionization rate is \textit{reduced} compared to the mean-field rate.
+This is a somewhat surprising result, as previous analyses on the impact of turbulent fluctuations \cite{guzman2015, thrysoe2016, leddy2017, fan2019, umansky2024} find that including fluctuations results in an effective ionization \textit{increase} as opposed to a decrease.
+However, Ref.~\cite{leddy2017, thrysoe2016} also explicitly point out that analysis is performed on turbulent plasma blobs, that is, plasma fluctuations where \refone{density and temperature tend to be positively correlated \cite{Kube2019,zhang2024}}.
+As we have pointed out in the demonstration case in Section \ref{sec:demo}, such correlations \reftri{(in combination with large fluctuations)} will significantly impact the final ionization rate.